kushtekriwal/Deep-Learning-Class/hw1/README.md

     Example: `studenta,studentb`
 1. You may talk with others about the homework, but you must implement by yourself (except partners).
 1. Those not working with a partner should leave partners.txt blank.
+1. Feel free to test as you go and modify whatever you want, but we will only grade the files from [submit.sh](submit.sh).

 ## 1. Layers ##